 Chelsea Library is a wireless environment.
 You may use the Library’s free high-speed wireless Internet connection on your laptop computer.

-There are nine computers available free of charge for research and word processing.
-The cost for printing is 30¢ per page and photocopying is 25¢ per page.
+There are eight (8) computers available free of charge for research and word processing.
+The cost for printing and photocopying is 20¢ per page

 It is forbidden to visit websites featuring pornographic or hate material or other unlawful content.